apache/incubator-kie-kogito-examples/dmn-drools-quarkus-metrics/README.md

 ### Architecture

-Once you compile your Quarkus project, a dashboard for each available endpoint will be generated under the path `target/generated-sources/kogito/dashboards/`.
-You can then inject those grafana dashboards during the deployment of the grafana instance and that's it.
+Once you compile your Quarkus project, a dashboard for each available endpoint will be generated under the path `target/resources/dashboards/`.
+You can then inject those grafana dashboards during the deployment of the grafana instance.

 The use case is summarized in the following schema:

 ![RuntimeMetrics](https://user-images.githubusercontent.com/18282531/76740726-a0cbdd80-676e-11ea-8cc3-63ed5cbb3ac8.png)

 To summarize, the kogito app will expose by default an endpoint `/metrics` with the prometheus variables, and a prometheus instance will simply fetch the data from there.